 - Now leave it for 30 minutes or overnight.

 - Wash off with shampoo and conditioner.

 Use Tea Tree Oil and Peppermint Oil for Itchy Scalp

-Peppermint oil is one of the best aniti-inflammatory oils and thus it helps relieve itchy scalp miraculously when used with tea tree oil.
-Additionally, the antioxidants in the peppermint oil nourishes and protects your scalp and hair roots.
-Like tea tree oil, peppermint oil too is anti-septic in nature.
+Peppermint oil is one of the best anti-inflammatory oils and thus it helps relieve itchy scalp miraculously when used with tea tree oil.
+Additionally, the antioxidants in the peppermint oil nourish and protect your scalp and hair roots.
+Like tea tree oil, peppermint oil to is antiseptic in nature.
 So, it is wise to use these two oils for your itchy scalp.